 The group has repeatedly denied allegations of child abuse.
 Responding on its US website, it describes the Bavarian raids as “unjust” and suggests the authorities had been “manipulated by unseen spiritual powers”.

 The Iliches found the child discipline particularly difficult.
 Their oldest daughter, Undila, was largely compliant and their youngest daughter, Lebana, who’d been born in 1998, was still a toddler.
-But Abraham was problematic.
+But David was problematic.
 “He was a normal boisterous boy, which to them is unacceptable,” says Rose.
 “I ended up having to spank him almost constantly, for everything.”
-Abraham soon became labelled a “rebellious element”, something for which Mark and Rose were blamed.
+David soon became labelled a “rebellious element”, something for which Mark and Rose were blamed.
 “We were bad parents,” she says.

 This became their signature stigma.
 In 2001, when Rose delivered a stillborn baby boy, she was told it was because she was “full of sin”.
 “Mark’s shepherd came into my room while I was still in bed and said it was ‘God’s kindness’ that the baby had died, because it would be evil to bring a baby into the world with parents like us.”
 Soon afterward, the elders forbade them from having sex altogether.
 “And we actually complied,” Rose says.

 Many times during our conversations I ask Mark and Rose why they didn’t leave.
 “Leaving is not an option,” Rose says.
 “You have to understand how brainwashed you become.
 You lose the ability to think critically.”